 6.1.1 Results for Metrology Questions

 The first set of questions aimed to test students’ understanding of concepts within the field of metrology.
 Relevant learning objectives are given in parentheses.
-Specifically, the questions asked students to read and interpret measurements (M1), to assess a measurement scenario with an emphasis on the importance of repeated measurements (M2), to recognize the omnipresence of measurement error (M3), and to report a single measurement while accounting for measurement error (M1).
+Specifically, the questions asked students to read and interpret measurements (M1), to assess a measurement scenario with an emphasis on the importance of repeated measurements (M2), to recognize the omnipresence of measurement error (M3), and to recognize and account for measurement error even when reporting a single measurement (M1).
 The greatest number of students improved in answering questions that evaluated students’ ability to read and interpret measurements.
 An example of this type of question is shown in Figure 2 as well as a summary of students’ responses on both the pre and post assessments in Table 1.
 The number of students who correctly identified answer (d) increased from 6 to 28 after being presented with the metrology material.
 Important to note is also the change in the number of students who chose answer (a).
 This answer directly addresses learning objective M3 and represents a common misconception that the correct procedure for collecting measurements is to measure once and this will result in the correct value (Deardorff, 2001, p.
 26).
 With the introduction of the material, the number of students who chose this answer decreased from 16 to 6.